-We discourage text messages, in favor of push notifications through the Messenger app.
-Text messages are a major problem, being subject to delay or deletion by the cell companies, as well as some companies cutting off text messages at 160 characters.
+We discourage text messages, in favor of push notifications through the free Messenger app.
 If someone simply must get a text message, they can enter their phone manually using their cell company’s suffix (AT&T for example might be firstname.lastname@example.org).

 News editors prefer emails, since the info can be forwarded and copy/pasted.
 They are faster than faxes, more accurate than phone calls.
-FlashAlert is redundant in that stations can see information as it is posted (media web pages update automatically every 10 minutes with an alert function) or by the e-mails.
+FlashAlert is redundant in that stations can see information online as it is posted or through the e-mails every 15 minutes.

 While FlashAlert resides on a group of servers with multiple power supplies, the Internet is an unregulated medium and performance cannot be guaranteed.
 Also, subscribers should take into account the reliability of their own Internet service provider (ISP) through which they access the network, as well as their home/office power supply.
-For redundancy, it is advisable to have a colleague in another part of town, who uses a different ISP, be your backup.
 The FlashAlert web sites are tested every 20 minutes by an independent monitoring company.

 FlashAlert has managed emergency communications for the school districts in the Portland area for 44 years, starting with phone calls, then faxes.
-In 2000, the nearly unlimited capacity of the Internet created the opportunity to bring in other regions and organizations.
-Users benefit from easy access to the news media, while the news media benefit from having an information clearinghouse.
+In 2000, the Internet created the opportunity to bring in other regions and organizations.
+Users benefit from easy access to the news media, while the news media benefit from having an organized, information clearinghouse.
 The automated nature of the network keeps costs low.

-Here’s who is using FlashAlert in the Columbia basin: Participant list
+Here’s who is using FlashAlert in Central Oregon: Participant list

 Take FlashAlert for a test drive.
 Click here for a “dummy” zone.